-- Accredited by the Accrediting Commission of Career Schools and Colleges of Technology. - Licensed by the Louisiana Department of Education. - Eligible institution for Federal Perkins Loan, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Pell Grant and Federal Work Study (FWS) programs. - Approved for the training of Veterans and eligible persons under the provisions of Title 38, United States Code. - Member of the New Orleans Chamber of Commerce. - Member of the New Orleans Better Business Bureau. - Member of the National Association for Health Professionals.
+- Accredited by the Accrediting Commission of Career Schools and Colleges of Technology (ACCSCT). - Medical Assistant Program Accreditation by the Commission on Accreditation of Allied Health Education Programs. - Licensed by the Louisiana Board of Regents. - Eligible institution for Federal Perkins Loan, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Pell Grant and Federal Work Study (FWS) programs. - Approved for the training of Veterans and eligible persons under the provisions of Title 38, United States Code. - Member of the New Orleans Chamber of Commerce. - Member of the New Orleans Better Business Bureau. - Member of the National Association for Health Professionals.